-19. A computer program product according to claim 17, wherein said computer readable code means comprise configuration data, means for creating a digest of said configuration data and means for sending said digest to other message manager nodes and means for receiving a configuration data digest from other message manager nodes, as well as means for acquiring configuration data from other message manager nodes in case the digest of its configuration data and a received configuration data digest do not match.
+19. The computer-readable medium of claim 17, wherein said computer readable code means comprise configuration data, means for creating a digest of said configuration data and means for sending said digest to other message manager nodes and means for receiving a configuration data digest from other message manager nodes, as well as means for acquiring configuration data from other message manager nodes in case the digest of its configuration data and a received configuration data digest do not match.